-Do you know basic terms of challenge coin?
-Here are simple introduction about challenge coins terms you need know.
-It helps a lot when you buy challenge coin.
+Do you know the basic terms of challenge coin?
+Here are a simple introduction about challenge coins terms you need to know.
+It helps a lot when you buy a challenge coin.

-A coin die is the mold with confirmed blueprint that is used to produce coins, featuring with logos, images and words you want.
+A coin die is a mold with a confirmed blueprint that is used to produce coins, featuring logos, images and words you want.

-It is a onetime and hardened metal stamping tool, can withstand the high pressures during produce process.
-You need to pay for it at your first order.
-And if you place re-orders within specified time, then no extra die changes is required.
+It is an onetime and hardened metal stamping tool that can withstand the high pressures during the production process.
+You need to pay for it in your first order.
+And if you place re-orders within a specified time, then no extra die changes are required.

-Coin size is means the diameter of the challenge coin.
+The coin size means the diameter of the challenge coin.
 The most popular and standard sizes are 1.75”, and 2” in diameter.
-Coins in 1.75” to 2” are easily to carry and hold, and looks great on challenge coins displayed rack or box etc.
+Coins in 1.75” to 2” are easy to carry and hold and look great on challenge coins displayed rack or box, etc.

 Any professional challenge coin maker can produce coins from 1.
 5” to 3” and other sizes customers request.

-Besides, dual plating option is also a wonderful finish option you can make.
+Besides, a dual plating option is also a wonderful finish option you can make.

 If you want, no color, one-side color or two sides color design on challenge coin are still acceptable.

-Coin edge is another attractive option for coin design.
+The coin edge is another attractive option for a coin design.
 Standard edge, bezel edge, cross-cut edge, rope edge, oblique edge, spur edge are common edge options for any challenge coin.

 Some coin edges are used to make a diamond effect under the light.
 And some edges around the coin present special meaning for specified units and groups, such as rope edge.

-Cut out is a special treatment for any challenge coin.
+Cut out is a special treat for any challenge coin.
 Cut out parts are usually shaped as the logo or special icons on the inner part.

-Sandblasting is used to make the coin stand out with sandblasting effect.
-Gold and silver sandblasting is more popular on custom coins.
+Sandblasting is used to make the coin stand out with a sandblasting effect.
+Gold and silver sandblasting are more popular on custom coins.

 It is a clear coating on the surface of the coin, providing a smooth surface for soft enamel coin.
 Epoxy coating is mainly used to protect scratching and adding a covering layer to the surface.

 2D or 3D coin?
-It ups to the image on surface.
-2D coin features with 2D symbol or image, and 3D coin has raised images as vivid as the real one.
+It ups the image on the surface.
+The 2D coin features with 2D symbol or image, and the 3D coin has raised images as vivid as the real one.

-All of metal prizes, such as lapel pins, custom medals have same terms as challenge coins.
+All of the metal prizes, such as lapel pins, custom medals have the same terms as challenge coins.
 You can refer to these above terms.